 The walls of the house did a shoddy job of concealing the stench of rotting flesh that permeated throughout the bounds of Allen’s property.
 The house was quarantined promptly after inspection and cleaned up by local authorities.
 It was confirmed that Henry Lee Allen took the lives of at least 17 people throughout the 1970's but it is suspected that his body count could easily be double that number.

-The cabin lied vacant at the edge of Jim Barnett Park for 30 years and was purchased by Devil's Den Productions in 2007 and turned into a most macabre Haunted Attraction.
+The cabin lied vacant at the edge of Jim Barnett Park for 30 years and was purchased by Devil's Den Productions in 2007 and turned into an incredibly macabre Haunted Attraction.
 After battling to preserve the ghastly landmark the decision was made in 2013 by the City of Winchester to demolish the long standing house of evil.
 There are serveral other landmarks around Winchester and neighboring Frederick County that Devil's Den Productions has procured to stage their ruthless brand of horror.
-For the 2013 Halloween season the Devil’s Den Haunted Attraction will be operating in the Allen family’s condemned slaughterhouse located at 1900 Valley Avenue, Winchester VA 22601.
-Henry worked as a butcher in the slaughterhouse throughout the late 1970’s and he was listed as an active employee at the time of his suicide.
-The slaughterhouse is 6000 square feet and it promises to offer a new and even more twisted take on the murderous rampage of Henry Lee Allen.
-Come visit the Devil’s Den Haunted Attraction and see if you can survive an evening with a demented serial killer and his band of satanic cannibals.
+For the 2014 season, The Devil's Den will open the doors at its new location at 537 N. Cameron Street Winchester, VA 22601.
+Another Allen family haunt, this year's attraction will take you deep inside the sick mind of Henry Lee Allen.
+You will come to know what makes a serial killer tick, see Henry's demented dreams and nightmares and you will experience the heart of true evil.
+Visit if you dare.